MET4L-DS/AskMe/README.md

 ## Usage

-After setting up the environment and installing the dependencies, you can start using JUSTIFIED as follows:
+After setting up the environment and installing the dependencies, you can start using LawGPT as follows:

 1. **Installing the dependencies**